ndriqa/ndriqa/README.md

 I also have my website if you want to check it out: https://www.ndriqa.com

 ```
-//fun fac of the day: I like being organized
+//fun fact of the day: I like being organized

 fun main(){
   say("hello".screaming())